0xSero/partisia-docs/docs/zk-computation-fees.md

 As per the yellow paper, the fee for preprocessing material is 5 USD cent per 1000 preprocessing triples.

 Preprocessing material is requested in batches of 100,000 triples for multiplication triples and batches of 1,000 triples for input masks.
-This means each batch of multiplication triples costs
+This means the material each batch of multiplication triples costs

 100,000 / 1,000 * 5 = 5,000 USD cents

-while each input mask batch costs
+while the material for each input mask batch costs

 1,000 / 1,000 * 5 = 5 USD cents